 Sustainability

-The government takes environmental concerns into account but typically subordinates them to economic and political considerations.
-The Ministry of Science and the Environment is responsible for providing a framework for environmental assessment and intervening whenever environmental concerns are relevant to a project.
-Its effectiveness varies, and it frequently fails to prevent environmentally harmful projects.
+The government considers environmental concerns but typically subordinates them to economic and political considerations.
+The Ministry of Science and the Environment is responsible for providing a framework for environmental assessment and intervening when environmental concerns are relevant to a project.
+Its effectiveness varies and it often fails to prevent environmentally harmful projects.

 Environmental policy